nginxinc/nginx-gateway-fabric/docs/developer/testing.md

 implementations of internal and public interfaces, allowing us to isolate and control dependencies during testing.
 It simplifies the process of mocking and stubbing, making our tests more robust and flexible.

-**Parallelize unit tests**:  We use `t.Parallel()` to parallelize all unit tests and subtests, allowing us faster execution.
-To avoid race conditions, each test and subtest is designed to be independent.
-If a test cannot be parallelized due to sequential dependencies, a comment stating the reason must be provided.
+**Parallelize unit tests**: In general, all tests should be designed to run in parallel for faster execution and help uncover bugs.
+For standard Go tests, this requires adding `t.Parallel()` to every test and subtest.
+Ginkgo tests, on the other hand, automatically run in parallel without the need for additional configuration.
+If a component under test requires sequential execution, you can run tests sequentially by using an [ordered container](https://onsi.github.io/ginkgo/#ordered-containers) for Ginkgo tests or by omitting `t.Parallel()` from the go test or subtest.
+In such cases, it’s essential to include a comment explaining why parallel execution is not possible.

 By combining BDD style tests, unit tests, and mock generation, we aim to achieve a comprehensive and maintainable testing strategy.
 This approach enables us to ensure the correctness, reliability, and flexibility of our codebase while